 Purple – a top layer of a gel elastic polymer on top of two layers of poly foam.
 The elastic polymer top layer does not absorb a significant amount of heat.
 Additionally, the grid design of this polymer layer means more airflow.
 Having this layer on top ensures sleepers have the most cool surface closest to contacting them.

-Helix – layers of latex, microcoils, and poly foam.
-In most Helix configurations the layer of latex is on top.
+Helix – layers of performance poly foam, microcoils, and transition / support poly foam.
+In most Helix configurations the layer of Helix dynamic foam is on top.
 Having this on top helps prevent any type of heat retention.
 The microcoil layer is mostly air, which further improves breathability.
 The poly foam layers are generally used more in the core and base of the mattress, helping to mitigate any type of heat retention they might create.

 Cool Mattress Designing with Airflow in Mind